Myth1calCode/Arbys-Battleship-Bot/README.md

 # Arbys-Battleship-Bot
-A Battleship board game bot for Memeing aBout Arby's
+A Battleship board game bot for Memeing About Arby's